 https://www.harveyperformance.com/wp-content/uploads/2019/10/Feature-Image-Select-Spindle-IMG-3.jpg5251400Ben Holmhttp://www.harveyperformance.com/wp-content/uploads/2018/08/Logo_HarveyPerformanceCompany-4.pngBen Holm2019-10-24 13:21:212022-06-08 11:13:34How to Select a Spindle

 Machining Advisor Pro (MAP) is a tool to quickly, seamlessly, and accurately deliver recommended running parameters to machinists using Helical Solutions end mills.
 This download-free and mobile-friendly application takes into account a user’s machine, tool path, set-up, and material to offer tailored, specific speeds and feed parameters to the tools they are using.

-How to Begin with Machining Advisor Pro
+How to Begin With Machining Advisor Pro

 This section will provide a detailed breakdown of Machining Advisor Pro, moving along step-by-step throughout the entire process of determining your tailored running parameters.

-Whether you are using Machining Advisor Pro from the web or from your mobile device, machinists must first create an account.
+Whether you are using Machining Advisor Pro from the web or your mobile device, machinists must first create an account.
 The registration process will only need to be done once before you will be able to log into Machining Advisor Pro on both the mobile and web applications immediately.

 Simply Activate Your Account

 The final step in the registration process is to activate your account.
 To do this, simply click the activation link in the email that was sent to the email address used when registering.
 If you do not see the email in your inbox, we recommend checking your spam folders or company email filters.
 From here, you’re able to begin using MAP.

 Using Machining Advisor Pro